adham-elarabawy/open-quadruped/README.md

 I've been formally documenting this project in the form of papers.
 You can find them here: [adham-e.dev/papers](https://adham-e.dev/papers)

 ## Documentation
+You can find a summary of this project on [my portfolio website's project page](https://www.adham-e.dev/project/openquadruped).
-I'm hosting most of the documentation for this project on [this repo's wiki](https://github.com/adham-elarabawy/OpenQuadruped/wiki).
+I'm hosting most of the technical documentation for this project on [this repo's wiki](https://github.com/adham-elarabawy/OpenQuadruped/wiki).

 ## 3D Model
 In the [model](https://github.com/adham-elarabawy/OpenQuadruped/tree/master/model) folder, you can find all of the step & stl files that I used for my build of OpenQuadruped.
 There, you can also find a Bill of Materials, and some guides (in progress).